digitalronin/rails-decision-tree-experiment/README.md

 * The decision tree is encapsulated in a single file which is easy to understand and modify

-* Each question is contained in a single ERB template, easy to find and modify
+* Each step is contained in a single ERB template, easy to find and modify

-* Adding new questions is straightforward
+* Adding new steps is straightforward

 Provided these goals are acheived, I don't care if the code is a bit clunky